zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` (...) : :zeek:type:`string`

    Computes an HMAC-MD5 hash value of the provided list of arguments.
-The HMAC secret key is generated from available entropy when Bro starts up, or it can be specified for repeatability using the ``-K`` command line flag.
+The HMAC secret key is generated from available entropy when Zeek starts up, or it can be specified for repeatability using the ``-K`` command line flag.